 Because pure water is essential to the electropolishing process, RathGibson's Deionized (DI) Water System is state-of-the-art.
 A series of purification processes including reverse osmosis, twin dual-bed regenerated deionization, Ultra Violet, and 0.003 micron membrane filtration, yield water with purity levels of 18.3 megohm and less than 50 ppb Total Organic Carbons (TOC).

 In RathGibson’s ISO 14644-1 Class 5 Cleanroom, "clean" is an understatement.
-This Cleanroom is where the inspection, final cleaning and packaging of RathGibson True 10™ and True 15™ electropolished tubing take place.
+It's where the inspection, final cleaning and packaging of RathGibson True 10™ and True 15™ electropolished tubing take place.
 Cleaning is accomplished with use of DI water and an electronics-grade, high purity nitrogen purge.

 Immediately after cleaning, the tubing ends are nitrogen purged and packed in a Polyamid nylon patch covered by an FDA-approved cap.
 Each tube is individually bagged using full-length 6-mil poly bagging.
 For maximum protection during shipment, the tubes are then packed in wood boxes.